Abdul Awwal Jaunpuri

 ʿAbd al-Awwal Jaunpūrī (عبد الاول جونپوری, আব্দুল আউয়াল জৌনপুরী; 1867 – 18 June 1921) was an Indian Muslim scholar, religious preacher, educationist, poet and author.
-Described as one of the "most gifted and outstanding" of Karamat Ali Jaunpuri's many children, he displayed an important role leading his father's founded Taiyuni reformist movement in Bengal.
+Described by Muhammad Mojlum Khan as one of the "most gifted and outstanding" of Karamat Ali Jaunpuri's many children, he displayed an important role leading his father's founded Taiyuni reformist movement in Bengal.

 Early life and family

-Abdul Awwal Jaunpuri was born in 1867, as the youngest son of Karamat Ali Jaunpuri and Batul Bibi, in the island of Sandwip off the coast of Bengal.
+Abdul Awwal Jaunpuri was born in 1867, as the youngest son of Karamat Ali Jaunpuri and Batul Bibi, on the island of Sandwip off the coast of Bengal.
 He belonged to an Indian Muslim family that traced their ancestry to the Arab tribe of Quraysh, with Jaunpuri being a 36th-generation direct descendant of Abu Bakr, the first Rashidun caliph.
 Jaunpuri's father had migrated from Jaunpur in North India with the intention of reforming the Muslims of Bengal.
 His paternal grandfather, Abu Ibrahim Shaykh Muhammad Imam Bakhsh was a student of Shah Abdul Aziz, and his great-grandfather Jarullah was also a shaykh.
 Many of his family members were also Islamic scholars, for example, his eldest brother Hafiz Ahmad Jaunpuri.

 Education

 Jaunpuri learnt how to recite the Qur'an at the age of six.
-His father, Karamat Ali Jaunpuri, died when he was eight years old, and so he came under the care of his cousin, Mawlana Salahuddin Ahmad, who took him back to Jaunpur.
+His parents died when he was eight years old, and so he came under the care of his cousin, Mawlana Salahuddin Ahmad, who took him back to Jaunpur.
 Jaunpuri completed its hifz (memorisation) at the age of thirteen, and led tarawih prayers that same year, completing the Qur'an in the first ten days of Ramadan.
 His talent began to be noticed, and he began leading prayers in various mosques across Jaunpur, Lucknow, Dacca and Noakhali.